 Both provisions have been renewed several times, but usually on an annual basis.
 Large capital investments are seldom made on the basis of short-term planning.
 Without a fixed long-term extension businesses will be reluctant to factor the accelerated depreciation schedule or employment tax credits into their investment plans.

-The benefits of doing business on Reservations needs to be seen by private enter-prise as steady and predictable.
+The benefits of doing business on Reservations needs to be seen by private enterprise as steady and predictable.
 In order to help encourage significant investment

-In Indian Country, businesses need to rely on long-term incentives.
-Although these are not high profile issues and are not commonly discussed solu-tions, ultimately economic development cannot occur unless the private sector is en-couraged to do business in Indian Country.
+Although these are not high profile issues and are not commonly discussed solutions, ultimately economic development cannot occur unless the private sector is encouraged to do business in Indian Country.